DevJSter/jsm/practice/Docs.md

-## All the docs of React Will be here and will be updated continuously!
+## All the docs of React and tailwindCSS Will be here and will be updated continuously!